palladian1/xv6-annotated/README.md

 ### Assumed Background

 * You've read through all the [OSTEP chapters on virtualization](https://pages.cs.wisc.edu/~remzi/OSTEP/#book-chapters) (or watched all the [lectures](https://pages.cs.wisc.edu/~remzi/Classes/537/Spring2018/Discussion/videos.html)) before starting this guide.
 That doesn't mean doing all the virtualization projects: you'll have to understand a lot about xv6 right off the bat, so hold off on the xv6 projects until after you've read this guide.
-* You're reasonably familiar with (but not necessarily an expert on) C. I'm assuming you've used C at the level of something like CS 50, but not much more beyond that.
+* You're reasonably familiar with C, maybe at the level of something like CS 50.
 If you haven't, don't try to learn C by reading the xv6 code or doing the OSTEP projects.
 Unfortunately, C isn't the kind of language you can pick up on the fly; it has way too many pitfalls.
 It's also a really bad idea to learn it from online tutorials; they're usually filled with dangerous mistakes.
 Use a book like [*C Programming: A Modern Approach*](http://www.knking.com/books/c2/) or [*Modern C*](https://modernc.gforge.inria.fr).
 (Yes, I think [*K&R*](https://en.wikipedia.org/wiki/The_C_Programming_Language) is great, but I also think it's too short and doesn't go over everything you need for xv6 and OSTEP.)
+* You're also not an expert on C. If you're the kind of person who uses `#pragma`s in their code or can cite line numbers in the C Standard, then you can probably just read the xv6 code directly; this guide will just slow you down.
 * You've taken a course like [Nand2Tetris](https://www.nand2tetris.org/) or [CS:APP](https://www.cs.cmu.edu/afs/cs.cmu.edu/academic/class/15213-f15/www/schedule.html) [(book)](https://csapp.cs.cmu.edu/3e/home.html), or you understand the basics of computer architecture and systems programming.
-You don't need to know any x86-specific details -- I'll talk about those along the way -- but it coudn't hurt either.
+You don't need to know any x86-specific details -- I'll talk about those along the way -- but it couldn't hurt either.

 ## Acknowledgements